-- abstract classes are defined by abstract properties that ensure decidability but for which the existence of a procedure for deciding whether a given set of rules fulfills the property is not obvious; in fact, we show in this section that none of the three known abstract classes is recognizable; - concrete classes are defined by syntactic properties of a given set of rules.
-These properties are said to be individual whenever they can be checked independently on each rule in the set, and they are said to be global otherwise.
+- abstract classes are defined by abstract properties that ensure decidability but for which the existence of a procedure for deciding whether a given set of rules fulfils the property is not obvious; in fact, we show in this section that none of the three known abstract classes is recognizable; - concrete classes are defined by syntactic properties.
+These properties can be defined on a set of rules-they are called global properties-or on each rule individuallythey are called individual properties.

-The decidable concrete classes found in the literature can be grouped into three abstract classes according to the properties that underlie their decidability: finite expansion sets are based on the finiteness of forward chaining; in their extension to bounded-treewidth sets, the produced facts have a tree-like structure, which allows to stop the forward chaining when the size of the facts is sufficient to conclude w.r.t. a given query; finite unification sets are based on the finiteness of backward chaining.
+The decidable concrete classes found in the literature can be grouped into three abstract classes according to the properties that underlie their decidability: finite expansion sets are based on the finiteness of forward chaining; in their extension to boundedtreewidth sets, the produced facts have a tree-like structure, which allows to stop the forward chaining when the size of the facts is sufficient to conclude w.r.t. a given query; finite unification sets are based on the finiteness of backward chaining.
 We prove that none of them is recognizable.